netlore/OpenAKC/index.md

 It can reach in to the Linux kernel and switch off certain [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) in the process tree created by a login, so you could restrict what the "root" account can do, depending on who is using it... and even limit what permissions can be granted to a normal user via sudo, or setuid binaries.
 The documentation shows examples of this being used to deny the root account access to "user" data, where that might be something that a sysadmin would not need to access in the normal course of their work, or perhaps would need separate approval to access.
 Similarly it could be used to block the loading of kernel modules, which could help with malware protection.
 More on this in the documentation!

-It can override the users shell, perhaps not permitting them a shell at all, but only allow certain commands to be executed remotely.
+It can override the user's shell, perhaps not permitting them a shell at all, but only allow certain commands to be executed remotely.

 It can perform search/replace functions on files delivered by SCP, perhaps limiting a user to SCP files only into a specific folder.